MaterDev/OpenPair_DotNet_DiceDivinationApp/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the MDGUL License.
 See `LICENSE` file for more information.